OzzyGoylusun/Power-BI.Sales-Analysis-Dashboard-for-a-Luxurious-Hotel-Group/README.md

 The critical analysis results are summarised as follows:

 1. Approximately **97% of all guests** turn out to be **first timers**.
-While this figure may be rather appealing from a customer acquisition point of view, it runs the risk of leading to an alarming customer churn rate for the corporation, should it fail to convert them into loyal guests.
+While this figure may be rather appealing from a customer acquisition point of view, it runs the great risk of leading to an alarming customer churn rate for the corporation in future, should it fail to convert them into loyal guests.
 2. Customers tend to book reservations roughly **100 days** earlier toward both summer and winter seasons.
 3. Approximately **80% of all bookings** derive from **travel agents and tour operators**, instead of the hotel's own channels.
 4. As a chained-brand hotel group based in Europe, the majority of its guests have come from **Portugal,  Great Britain, France, Germany and Spain.**